-- $PM{10}$ monitoring stations and an onsite meteorological station shall be installed and operated, as agreed in consultation with the SCAQMD. - Where feasible, landfill roads shall be paved. - Portions of paved roads abutting unpaved haul truck traffic areas shall be routinely swept and/or washed. - Onsite vehicles shall be routinely maintained.
+- PM10 monitoring stations and an onsite meteorological station shall be installed and operated, as agreed in consultation with the SCAQMD. - Where feasible, landfill roads shall be paved. - Portions of paved roads abutting unpaved haul truck traffic areas shall be routinely swept and/or washed. - Onsite vehicles shall be routinely maintained.
 (Responsible Agencies: LEA, SCAQMD)

 This mitigation measure is implemented on an ongoing basis.
 The site has installed a meteorological station and conducts PM10 monitoring as part of construction activities.
-PM10 monitoring was conducted in 2020 for excavation activities for Phase 13..
+PM10 monitoring was conducted in 2020 and 2021 for excavation activities for Phase 13 (see Monitoring Report in Appendix).
 All paved surfaces are routinely swept, with supplemental sweepings added on a more frequent basis as dictated by weather conditions.
 All unpaved haul roads are watered as needed.
 All heavy equipment is maintained on a 250 operating hour interval, and all heavy trucks (e.g., roll-off trucks) undergo annual exhaust opacity testing as required by SCAQMD.

-In the event monitoring indicates that permissible levels of $PM{10}$ are being exceeded, some combination of the following dust control measures shall be implemented:
+In the event monitoring indicates that permissible levels of PM10 are being exceeded, some combination of the following dust control measures shall be implemented: